usgs/geomag-imp/README.md

 1. install **Miniconda** distribution for your operating system, and set up a pristine Conda environment using (mostly) the conda-forge channel:
   - conda config --add channels conda-forge
-  - conda create -n G-IMP_env python
+  - conda create -n G-IMP_env python=3
   - conda activate G-IMP_env
 2. install most Python packages (and dependencies) using `conda` command:
    (`--override-channels` option forces conda to only install from specified
-    channel(s); this works around a problem is not-very-older conda versions);
+    channel(s); this works around a problem in not-very-older conda versions);
-    some packages must use `pip`
+    some packages must be installed using `pip`
   - Minimum requirements:
     - `conda install --override-channels -c conda-forge obspy` (includes many other dependencies)